markbozsoki/GAMF_fejlmobileszkozok_1_gyak/README.md

 - Wrote base CRUD functions in AcquiredRepository
 - Update the DatabaseInitializer with starting values
 - Update the FinDatabase with acquiredDao
+- Base functions and list views for Acquired Page
+   - AcquiredMainFragment
+   - AcquiredViewAdapter
+   - AcquiredViewHolder
+- AcquiredItem and CategoryProvider classes for view injections

 </details>